 When you reach the top, you will switch directions, working down into the same line of spaces that you worked up into.
 If you go over the top of the granny square, bring the yarn back under and through the opening.
 This secures it.
 You are always going over-under.

-The over-under process of weaving that we use here is very similar to the ribbon weaving that is sometimes used in sewing projects.Continue to 5 of 13 below.
+The over-under process of weaving that used here is very similar to the ribbon weaving sometimes used in sewing projects.Continue to 5 of 13 below.

 05 of 13

 Take a Closer Look: Detail of Vertical Weaving in First Column

 Note that you are weaving just to they right of the yarn you just wove through, in the same chain spaces.
 However, where you went "over" before, you'll go under now.
 This creates a staggered strong line of weaving vertically on your square.

 Knot the two ends of the weaving yarn together at the bottom in a double knot to secure it as fringe at the bottom of your wall hanging.

 Repeat across, working one strand up and then down into each vertical of your granny square.

 You may choose to skip the vertical column in the very center of the granny square.
 You can opt to work through the center but you have to fiddle with it a bit more because of the unique placement of the center hole.
 You can either: